openwdl/wdl/modules/SPEC.md

 **Tag-to-manifest consistency.** The `version` field in `module.json` at the tagged commit must match the version encoded in the tag (after stripping `v` and any path prefix).
 A tag `v1.2.0` pointing to a commit whose `module.json` declares `"version": "1.3.0"` is a validation error.
 Engines must reject such mismatches during resolution and surface a clear error message that suggests either downgrading to a known-good version or filing an issue on the upstream repository.

 **Multi-module repositories.** A repository containing multiple independently versioned modules must use path-prefixed tags, following the convention established by [Go modules](https://go.dev/doc/modules/managing-source).
 For a module at path `foo/` relative to the repository root, version tags take the form `foo/v1.2.0`.
-For modules at the repository root, tags use the bare form `v1.2.0`.
+For modules at the repository root, tags use the unprefixed form `v1.2.0`.
 When discovering versions for a module at path `P`, the resolver filters to tags matching `P/v*` (or `v*` if `P` is the root) and ignores all others.

 A repository containing `csvkit/` at version `1.2.0` and `duckdb/` at version `3.0.1` would therefore have tags `csvkit/v1.2.0` and `duckdb/v3.0.1`.